Skip to main content

 • Healthcare and public safety workers who have contact with blood or body fluids

 The hepatitis B surface antibody (anti-HBs) is the antibody that is produced in response to hepatitis B surface antigen (HbsAg), a protein present on the surface of the hepatitis B virus.
 Anti-HBs appears after convalescence from acute infection and lasts for many years.
-It can also be produced in response to hepatitis B vaccination.
+It can also be produced in response to hepatitis B vaccination.2,3

 An immunometric technique is used.
 The anti-HBs binds to HBsAg ad and ay subtypes, which are coated on the test wells.
 Binding of a horseradish peroxidase-labeled HBsAg conjugate to the anti-HBs completes the “sandwich” formation.
 Unbound materials are then washed away.
 In the next step, the horseradish peroxidase catalyzes oxidation of a luminogenic substrate, producing light.
 Light signals are detected and quantified.
 Intensity of the light is proportional to the amount of anti-HBs present in the patient sample.
 The result is standardized to an international unit system and reported as milliinternational units per milliliter (mIU/mL).

 No. Some acute infections in healthy adults (generally <5%) do not resolve but become persistent.
-In these patients, antibody response is vigorous and sustained; however, anti-HBs is not detectable in these carriers, because excess circulating HBsAg binds to the antibodies.2
+In these patients, antibody response is vigorous and sustained; however, anti-HBs is not detectable in these carriers, because excess circulating HBsAg binds to the antibodies.2,3

 References

-1. Centers for Disease Control and Prevention.
-Hepatitis B. http://www.cdc.gov/vaccines/pubs/pinkbook/downloads/hepb.pdf.
-Accessed May 30, 2013.
+2. Centers for Disease Control and Prevention.
+Hepatitis B. https://www.cdc.gov/hepatitis-b/index.html.
+Accessed March 27, 2025.

-2. Ganem D, Prince AM.
+4. Ganem D, Prince AM.
 Hepatitis B virus infection—natural history and clinical consequences.
 N Engl J Med.
-2004;350:1118-1129.
+2004;350:1118-1129. doi: 10.1056/NEJM2004091635112

 This FAQ is provided for informational purposes only and is not intended as medical advice.
-A clinician’s test selection and interpretation, diagnosis, and patient management decisions should be based on his/her education, clinical expertise, and assessment of the patient.
+A physician’s test selection and interpretation, diagnosis, and patient management decisions should be based on the physician’s education, clinical expertise, and assessment of the patient.

-Document FAQS.105 Revision: 0
+Document FAQS.105 Version: 1